 A highly individualized interdisciplinary education in theatre combined with a broad liberal arts education.
 Students develop into holistic theatre artists who use theatre to reflect and shape the society in which we live.
 Theatre Studies students are highly encouraged to pursue additional majors or minors outside of the Center for Theatre and Dance.
-Through a combination of classroom learning and hands-on application, Theatre Studies students are primed for advanced study in almost any field.
+Theatre Studies students cultivate skills in theatre creation as well as the communication and critical thinking skills necessary to navigate almost any field.

 WHO IS IT FOR?

 Naturally curious students looking for a broad and flexible four years of study across multiple disciplines.
 Ideal candidates possess an understanding of inclusive practices and social equity, as well as a creative and collaborative instinct.

 WHAT WILL YOUR FOUR YEARS LOOK LIKE?